yelircaasi/nix-eli5/src/problems_with_package_management.md

 quality.
 It is generally a good idea to keep up-to-date on software, but in, practice, some projects are better than others at keeping their dependincies up-to-date.
-If we're unlucky, this can lead to dependency conflicts, where outr project has dependencies which we'll call A and B, and A depends on a different, older version of B. Under "vanilla" Linux, we can't have two versions of the package installed.
+If we're unlucky, this can lead to dependency conflicts, where our project has dependencies which we'll call A and B, and A depends on a different, older version of B. Under "vanilla" Linux, we can't have two versions of the package installed.
 We may have to use an older version of A, or maybe "vendor" one of the packages, copying it into our codebase and maintaining